Haneet-Arya/Student-Faculty-Academic-Portal/README.md

 To Test the Project On your System .
 1. Clone The Repo and place the folder in one of the following directories  (/opt/lampp/htdocs) Or (C:/xampp/htdocs)
 2. Run the Xampp Server Along the Apache and Maria/MySql DB .
+3. Import Database which is under DB_IMPORT
-3. Rename the folder as Project For Simple Naviagation.
+4. Rename the folder as Project For Simple Naviagation.
-4. Once Apache is up and Running navigate to localhost/Project
+5. Once Apache is up and Running navigate to localhost/Project
-5. The index.html page will be loaded Automatically
+6. The index.html page will be loaded Automatically

 # Features
 It offers 2 views a student view and a teacher view .
 The Student can put all of his personal and